-FRENCH I-The aim of Elementary French is, first, to give a clear to create familiarity with the spoken language.
+FRENCH I-The aim of Elementary French is, first, to give a clear understanding of the grammatical relations of the language, and, secondly to create familiarity with the spoken language.
 The phonetic alphabet of the Association Phonetique Internationale is used as a discipline in pronunciation.
 Oral drill, simple reading, and dictation are stressed in class work.
 Value, 6 semester hours.